aziontech/azion-console-kit/README.md

 - `VITE_STRIPE_TOKEN_DEV`: This is your Stripe API key for the development environment.
 It's typically used for local testing during development.

-* `VITE_STAGE_SEGMENT_TOKEN`: This is your Segment token for the staging environment.
-It is used to authenticate API requests in the staging environment to track and analyze user interactions and events.

 * `VITE_STRIPE_TOKEN_STAGE`: This is your Stripe API key for the staging environment.
 It's typically used for testing purposes before deploying to production.

 * `VITE_STRIPE_TOKEN_PROD`: This is your Stripe API key for the production environment.
 It should only be used in your live application where real transactions occur.

-* `VITE_PROD_SEGMENT_TOKEN`: This is your Segment token for the production environment.
-It is used to authenticate API requests in the production environment to track and analyze user interactions and events once your application is live and operating in a production environment.

 #### Example `.env` File